1.2. What Type of Connection to the Online Database to Choose

-In a nutshell, Store Manager is a program that makes your work with products, clients, orders, and categories in your online store much faster.
+In a nutshell, Store Manager is a program that speeds up the work with products, clients, orders, and categories in your online store.

 Why do you need to know the types of connection?

-- You can get around an issue or access restriction of your hosting company to the database of your store by selecting the relevant type of connection.
+- By choosing the right type of connectin you can overcome an issue or access restriction to the database of your store established by your hosting company .

 - You can make your work much faster by establishing the optimal type of connection.